dfcastellanos/COVID19-Vaccination-Model/README.md

 This example call reproduces the results shown in the picture above:

 	python model.py --pro=35,45 --anti=12,25 --pressure=0.,0.02 --dupl_time=5,7 --init_stock=1,1.2 --max_delivery=5,10 --date_range=2020-12-15,2022-07-1

+Alternatively, instead of running it in your machine you can interact with the model in [this web App](https://covid19-vaccination-app.davidfcastellanos.com).

 ## Documentation
 The source files are fully documented with docstrings.